 measurement identifier (ID): [measurement ID] A transient device ID that a network can provide to a non-access point (non-AP) station (STA) to allow the non-AP STA to identify itself to another access point (AP) in the same network during a radio measurement procedure.

+preassociation security negotiation identification (ID): [PASN ID] A device ID that a network can provide to a non-access point (non-AP) station (STA) to allow the non-AP STA to identify itself to a known network during PASN authentication at a future time.

 4. General description